Physical Performance Center

 - Dry Needling is a modern, anatomy-based intervention for musculoskeletal pain and dysfunction

-Occupational therapy maximizes independence for people with physical disabilities and helps prevent further disability.
-We’ll work with you on activities of daily living such as feeding and dressing; creating and fitting orthotics or splints; and teaching you how to use adaptive equipment.
-In particular, our occupational therapists are specifically trained in caring for patients with lymphedema.
+Occupational therapy maximizes independence for people with physical limitations and helps prevent further disability.
+Our therapists will work with you on activities of daily living, improving functional use of the arm and hand, creating and fitting orthotics/splints and teaching you how to use adaptive equipment.
+We offer a variety of different services listed below:

 - Infant feeding aversions